 How do you store pineapple upside-down cake?
 Store the cake covered in plastic or in a cake container in the fridge for 2-3 days.
 This cake is BEST eaten the same day and served hot.

 How many calories does this cake have?
 Zero.
 Are there any other questions?

 How do you invert (flip over) a pineapple upside-down cake?
 Using a glass pie plate with handles helps so much.
 I use this one.
 To invert, place your cake stand or serving board over the pie plate.
 Grab the handles on the pie plate and the cake stand so that you have them both pinched together. (see video for demonstration).
 Quickly flip it over so that pie place is now on the cake stand.
 Very carefully remove the pie plate.
 This is why I ONLY bake pineapple upside-down cakes in glass dishes!
 I can see if anything is sticking and gently wiggly it until it releases.

-- 1 20 oz. can pineapples rings (in the own juices, not syrup) (about 11 slices, dried with paper towels)
+- 1 20 oz. can pineapples rings (in their own juices, not syrup), (about 11 slices, dried with paper towels)

 - 11 maraschino cherries

 - 4 tablespoons butter-flavored shortening, (a must, don't use plain)

 - ½ cup + 2 tablespoons granulated sugar